 “Well, me and my brother Aidan would love a ride, if you could give us one.
-See, he's a little out of it and — “
+See, he's around here and a little out of it, and — “

-I stopped, looking between the two of them.
-Hostile anger was leaking through Potter's gaze.
-Ryan looked alarmed.
+I stopped, glancing between the two boys with raised eyebrows.
+Hostile anger was practically radiating from Potter's tense stance.
+Ryan looked mildly alarmed.

 “Sorry...”
 He began.
 “Is there, er, a problem?”

-“Depends.”
-Potter’s voice was steely and on edge.
+Potter’s voice was steely, on edge.
 “Have you been drinking?”

 “Well, I had one drink.”
 Ryan relented.
 “But just one.
-And I had it, like, two hours ago.”
+Like, two hours ago.”

-The left side of Potter’s mouth quirked upwards ever so slightly.
-He turned to me and said, significantly, tauntingly: “Doesn’t matter.
-One drink is the same as twelve drinks.”
+The left side of Potter’s mouth quirked upwards ever so slightly in an ironic kind of amusement.
+He turned to me and said, significantly, mockingly: “Doesn’t matter.
+One drink is the same as twelve drinks.
+Right, Bennett?”

 “Are you sure there’s nothing going on between you two?”
-Ryan murmured to me from the corner of his mouth, but I paid him no heed.
-I was too busy turning to face Potter, seething.
-I placed a placating hand on Ryan’s arm, and for a moment, Potter’s gaze seemed to rest on it before it flickered away.
+Ryan murmured to me from out of the corner of his mouth, but I paid him no heed.
+I was too busy turning to face Potter, seething with acute indignation.
+I placed a placating hand on Ryan’s arm, and for a moment, Potter’s gaze seemed to rest on it before flicking away.

 “You’re bluffing,” I said slowly.

 Potter stepped forward, expression tempting and arrogant, as if he were daring me to find out.
-His voice was quiet, but I could pick out every word.
-“I’m not a good poker player, sweetheart. ”
+His voice was quiet, but I could make out every word.
+“I’m not a good poker player, Bennett. ”

 I stepped away from Ryan, knowing that I was surrendering but — oddly enough — not feeling like a loser at all.
-Maybe it was the small victories, really, that mattered in the end.
+Maybe it was the small victories, really, that mattered most in the end.

 “Fine,” I said, trying to hide a tiny, itching little smile.
 “But I’m driving.”